-- 11. The purpose of the MoU is to enable the parties to share relevant information which enhances their ability to exercise their respective functions. - 12.
+- 12. The purpose of the MoU is to promote a common understanding of each party's regulatory responsibilities and enable the parties to share relevant information which enhances their ability to exercise their respective functions. - 13.
 This MoU should not be interpreted as imposing a requirement on either party to disclose information in circumstances where doing so would breach their statutory responsibilities.
-In particular, each party must ensure that any disclosure of personal data pursuant to these arrangements fully complies with both the GDPR and the DPA.
+In particular, each party must ensure that any disclosure of personal data pursuant to these arrangements fully complies with both the GDPR and the DPA 2018.
 The MoU sets out the potential legal basis for information sharing, but it is for each party to determine for themselves that any proposed disclosure is compliant with the law.